 - Do I have to be a BPC expert or have a collaborator who is a BPC expert?

-- How does a PI demonstrate that s/he can execute the proposed BPC activity?
+- How does a PI demonstrate that they can execute the proposed BPC activity?

-- Can mentoring (and hiring) students from underrepresented groups count as a BPC activity?
+- Can mentoring (and hiring) students from groups underrepresented in computing count as a BPC activity?

 - How should BPC activities be evaluated and assessed?

 - How does a PI use a Departmental plan in their proposal?

 - My department doesn't have any BPC activities going on.
 What should I do?

 - How will NSF review and evaluate BPC plans?